mcheshkov/paidy-restaurant-api/writeup.md

 All requests are formulated as if they are separate transactions, there's no need to provide a way to execute several item additions and removals as an atomic operation.

+## Rust implementation

+I started with a structs and trait that represents underlying storage.

+I've used i32 in models just to simplify interop with PostgreSQL: it does not support u32, and unsigned integers in general.
+That's abstraction leak for sure, and proper way would be to add storage-specific layer to parse rows as they are stored, and then convert to model data.

+Returning String and Vec is a bit unfortunate, because of forcing every implementation to make allocations, but it let me start with something.
+This would disallow using patterns like "allocate everything in per-request arena".

+Because AFIT is still [not stabilized](https://github.com/rust-lang/rust/pull/115822), I used `async_trait`.
+One downside of this is that all returned futures should be `Send`, and that means adding `Send`  bound to all `impl Iterator` parameters